 As big data analytics adoption continues to grow, data analysts and data scientists are needed to support the practical applications of machine learning and artificial intelligence.
 And by doing so, turning large data sets into actionable insights that solve new business challenges.

 From a jobs standpoint, these roles will be highly in-demand across most industries, as will a new role called “big data specialists.”
-While not fully defined by the WEF, this role is defined as “related to understanding and leveraging the latest emerging technologies,” and also includes AI and machine learning specialists, process automation experts, user experience and human-machine interaction design and others.
+While not fully defined by the WEF, this role is defined as “related to understanding and leveraging the latest emerging technologies,” and also includes AI and machine learning specialists, process automation experts, user experience, human-machine interaction design and others.

 As should be expected, database and network specialists will also continue to be in demand to support the adoption of big data analytics and manage the computing power needed to do so.